-1. How to Test Successful Setup and Operation
+1. How to Test Successful Hardware Setup and Configuration

 This guide provides detailed information on how to confirm successful set up and operation.